Toxic orange cloud spreads after chemical blast near Barcelona

 Catalan authorities told people to shut their windows and stay inside as a precaution, and cut off some roads in the area as well as a train line.

-By 1100 GMT (0600 ET), the confinement order was partially lifted, although emergency services were still advising children and elderly people as well as pregnant woman to stay indoors in six affected towns.
+By 1100 GMT, the confinement order was partially lifted, although emergency services were still advising children and elderly people as well as pregnant woman to stay indoors in six affected towns.

 One of the two chemicals involved, nitric acid, was corrosive and toxic, authorities said.